rse/vingester/README.md

 **Ingest Web Contents as Video Streams**

-This is **Vingester**, a small desktop application for running multiple Web browser instances and ingesting their Web Contents as Video Streams for further use in video streaming applications.
+This is **Vingester**, a small Electron-based desktop application for running multiple Chromium-based Web browser instances and ingesting their rendered Web Contents as video streams for further use in video mixing applications like OBS Studio.

      GPU !GPU
 DTP  3.0 6.0